 Secondary worker ratio

-Since secondary workers write their shuffle data to HDFS, your cluster must
+Since secondary workers write their shuffle data to primary workers, your

-contain a sufficient number of primary workers to accommodate your
+cluster must contain a sufficient number of primary workers with sufficient CPU,

 minInstances to the